obvious-inc/frontend-monorepo/packages/desktop/README.md

 Why the `-w desktop`?
 Read up on npm workspaces [here](https://docs.npmjs.com/cli/v8/using-npm/workspaces).

 Copy `.env.template` and tweak the config as you wish.
-By default the app is setup to talk to out staging API at [staging-api.newshades.xyz](https://staging-api.newshades.xyz/).
+By default the app is setup to talk to our staging API at [staging-api.newshades.xyz](https://staging-api.newshades.xyz/).
 For more info on how to run the API locally, check out the repo [NewShadesDAO/api](https://github.com/NewShadesDAO/api).

 ```sh
 cp packages/desktop/.env.template packages/desktop/.env